Patient education: Bedwetting in children (Beyond the Basics)

 ●What treatments have been tried

-It is also useful to record a 24-hour diary of how much the child drinks and how much urine s/he passes.
+It is also useful to record a 24-hour diary of how much the child drinks and how much urine he or she passes.
 This includes recording the time and amount of fluids your child drinks, as well as the number of times the child urinates, including the amount urinated, if possible (figure 1).

 Urinalysis — Urinalysis is a screening test for underlying medical problems.
 It requires testing a small sample of a child's urine.
 Urinalysis can usually be done in the clinician's office.

 Further testing and referral — Most children who have bedwetting do not need further testing or referral.
 However, a child who has daytime bladder problems or abnormal findings on urinalysis or physical examination may need further testing.

 Initial treatment of bedwetting includes education and motivational therapy.
 Behavioral alarms or medication may be tried if enuresis does not improve with these interventions.

 Before beginning treatment, it is important to consider how ready and able your child is to participate in the process.
 Both you and your child must be motivated.
-If your child is not mature enough to assume some responsibility for treatment, s/he should not be forced to do so.
+If your child is not mature enough to assume some responsibility for treatment, he or she should not be forced to do so.

 Treatment is often prolonged and may involve cycles of success and failure.
 Treatment should include consistent follow-up with a clinician (approximately every four months).